Australia delays decision on Shell bid for BG on gas supply concerns

 | MELBOURNE

-MELBOURNE Australia's competition watchdog flagged concerns on Thursday that Royal Dutch Shell's (RDSa.L) proposed $70 billion takeover of BG Group BG.L may lessen gas supply competition in the country's east, and it put off a final decision on the bid until November.
+MELBOURNE Australia's competition watchdog flagged concerns on Thursday that Royal Dutch Shell's (RDSa.L) proposed $70 billion (45 billion pounds) takeover of BG Group BG.L may lessen gas supply competition in eastern Australia and delayed a final decision on the bid to November.

-The acquisition, which would transform Shell into the world's biggest liquefied natural gas (LNG) trader, still requires the green light from Australian and Chinese regulators but is on track for completion in early 2016, according to the Anglo-Dutch oil and gas company.

-The Australian Competition and Consumer Commission (ACCC) said a large number of market participants had expressed concern that the takeover might lead Shell's Arrow Energy to sell its gas into BG's Queensland Curtis liquefied natural gas plant (QCLNG) for export.
+The Australian Competition and Consumer Commission (ACCC) said a large number of market participants had expressed concerns that the proposed takeover may lead Shell's Arrow Energy to sell its gas into BG's Queensland Curtis liquefied natural gas plant (QCLNG) for export.

 "If the proposed acquisition resulted in less supply of gas to the domestic market, therefore, this could substantially lessen competition to supply domestic gas users and lead to higher domestic prices and more restrictive contractual terms," ACCC Chairman Rod Sims said in a statement.